solid-design-system/solid/CONTRIBUTING.md

 - **User Story**: As a developer, I want to be able to migrate from the Component Library to the Solid Design System without having to ask for help.
 - **Actions**:
   - Provide migration guides for each new component in the Solid Design System, representing an old component from the Component Library.
-  - The migration guide should be placed in the `packages/components/src/docs/Migration` folder.
-  - The migration guide should base on the [migration guide template](./templates/migration-guide-template.mdx) and be named by the old component name (e.g.`ui-button.mdx`).
+See [Components](./DEVELOPER_STARTING_GUIDE.md#components) chapter (13.) for more details.

 ### We Ensure Icon Availability